We want to help fund your project.

-This mini-grant program is for student initiatives involving community action: Community Engagement helps students fund independent activities and/or projects that are not otherwise fully funded by another department or student organization.
+This mini-grant program is for student initiatives involving community action.
+Community Engagement helps students fund independent activities and/or projects that are not otherwise fully funded by another department or student organization.
 Applications should be submitted at least two weeks prior to the date of the proposed activity or project.

 Past mini-grant awards have included funding for conference fees, transportation, project supplies, postage, film screening rights, and community-based research-project expenses.

-To apply for funding, please complete the following forms.
-Note: Mini-grant funding is not available for summer initiatives.
+Please note: mini-grant funding is not available for summer initiatives.
 For all international internships and service work, please apply for Cross-Cultural Community Service Fund Grants rather than Community Engagement Mini-Grants.

 The student-led Service Cluster Board provides "flexible funding" from the SGA Finance Committee for student volunteer initiatives.
 Download the Flex Fund application to read the guidelines and submit your request.
 Questions?
 Feel free to get in touch with the Service Cluster Board directly!